 The preparation process should become a little less demanding with a carefully thought-out revision plan that focuses on studying ‘little and often’.

 Whilst age-appropriate, our practice tests are challenging, and are successfully used by tens of thousands of students every year.

 Practical and convenient, they are available for immediate download, print and use after purchase.
 Please see below our recommended packs to help you prepare your child for the King Edward VI School 11 plus entrance examinations.

 King Edward VI School 11 Plus (11+) Exam Practice Papers

 Recommendations for each part of the King Edward VI School 11 Plus exam can be found below:

 We strongly suggest the following packs for successful preparation for King Edward VI School’s 11+ English paper.
 They will help your child further develop their reading comprehension and writing skills, as well as their spelling, punctuation and inference:

-We highly recommend the use of the following packs in multiple-choice format to help develop your child’s arithmetic and problem-solving skills within the examination context of the King Edward VI School 11+ maths test:
+We highly recommend the use of the following packs in standard format to help develop your child’s arithmetic and problem-solving skills within the examination context of the King Edward VI School 11+ maths test: